MisticG/TPS_task1/README.md

 # Install this:
 To open and use the project you will have to download/clone the project and have node installed with the following packages:

-Node express - install by writing $ npm i in the terminal and thereafter $ npm install express --save.
+Node express - install by typing **$ npm i** in the terminal and thereafter **$ npm install express --save** .
 Here is a guide https://expressjs.com/en/starter/installing.html

-Node fetch - install by writing $ npm install node-fetch --save in your terminal.
+Node fetch - install by writing **$ npm install node-fetch --save** in your terminal.
 This to be able to use the fetch method in Node.
 Documentation on how to use: https://www.npmjs.com/package/node-fetch

 Nodemon - this was only used to automatically restart the app after code change.
 Documentation: https://www.npmjs.com/package/nodemon.
 You don't need to install this if you are only looking at the project.

+**Start the Application:**
+type **$ npm run app** in your terminal and run **http://localhost:3000/** in your browser.

 # Used API's:
 In the Chuck Norris part of the web page you are able to click on a button to get random jokes on the page.
 With every click you will get a new joke.